Kim Sae-ron: DUI incident aftermath

-Following a series of similar accusations, Kim Sae-ron posted a hand-written apology to her Instagram account on May 19, 2022.
-She stated:It was later reported that she left the project in the television series Trolley.
-On November 4, 2022, it was reported all the money that Kim had accumulated during her activities was used as compensation in the accident handling and settlement process, and she had a part-time job.
-Later, Gold Medalist confirmed that Kim Sae-ron had a part-time job because her life was difficult, but currently has stopped.
+On May 19, 2022, Kim posted a hand-written apology to her Instagram account.
+She stated:

+She continued to receive criticism after it was reported online that she had allegedly hosted her 22nd birthday party, two months after the incident, at a bar and asked invitees to bring alcohol.
+On November 4, 2022, it was reported all the money that Kim had accumulated during her career had been used to cover the costs incurred due to the accident and settlement expenses, and that she had taken a part-time job.
+Later, Gold Medalist confirmed that Kim had a part-time job because her financial situation was difficult but later quit.